Decent battery life

 Google Assistant was quick and accurate on the watch.
 I used it with basic commands such as “What’s the weather?” and “Turn off the bedroom lights.”
 It can even handle stacked queries such as, “Turn off the desk lights and turn on the living room lights” with ease.
 You can also send text messages with just your voice and, on Android, respond to texts and emails with your voice.

-That last part about the lack of voice responses is interesting because with the latest update also comes phone call support.
+That last part about the lack of voice responses is interesting because with the latest update comes phone call support.
 Essentially, it turns your Versa 3 into a Bluetooth-connected speaker.
 You can talk to your watch during the call and hear the caller’s answers through the watch’s speaker.
 Since you can also accept/end calls from the watch and initiate calls through Google Assistant, you could feasibly use your watch for all your voice calls without ever touching your phone.
 Of course, you’d still need the phone nearby for the Bluetooth connection since there’s no LTE version of the Versa 3.

 Are there any downsides?

-As far as hardware goes, the Fitbit Sense and the Fitbit Versa 3 are identical, for all intents and purposes.
+As far as hardware goes, the Fitbit Sense and the Fitbit Versa 3 are identical for all intents and purposes.
 As such, any of the criticisms directed at the Sense in our original review also apply to the Versa 3.
 One of those criticisms is the reliance on a proprietary charging cable with no wireless charging support.
 In other words, you’ll need to add yet another unique cable to your life (and, eventually, the landfill).

-If you couldn’t tell already, the latest version of Fitbit OS solves a lot of the early problems we had with the Sense.
+If you couldn’t tell already, the latest version of Fitbit OS solves many of the early problems we had with the Sense.
 However, the Versa 3 is missing a core feature of earlier Versas, namely local music uploading.
 You can download playlists from Deezer and Pandora right to the watch for offline playback (you have about 2.5GB of space to work with).
 Unfortunately, you cannot send your own MP3 files to the Versa 3.
 You also still can’t download Spotify playlists, although you can control your phone’s Spotify app from your watch.

 Another sticking point is battery life.
 Fitbit advertises six or more days of battery life with the Versa 3, up from the five-or-more claim for the Versa 2.
-The problem is that the new features (and limitations) of the watch make it very unlikely that you’ll see six days of power.
+The problem is that the watch’s new features (and limitations) make it very unlikely that you’ll see six days of power.
 For this Fitbit Versa 3 review period, I got about 3.5 days of power.
-I took the watch off the charger at 8:00 AM on Monday and it was at 7% by 4:00 PM on Thursday.
+I took the watch off the charger at 8:00 AM on Monday, and it was at 7% by 4:00 PM on Thursday.
 That’s with tracking a morning workout each day, the always-on-display active, sleep tracking active, and about an hour of GPS use.
 It took me one hour to charge the watch back to full.

 Now, you might think that you could get more battery life if you turned the always-on-display feature off.
 While true, this would be ill-advised because Fitbit has a knack for making tilt-to-wake a poor experience.
 I would say roughly 30% of the times I raised my wrist to check the time, the display didn’t turn on.
 I see the same problem on my Fitbit Charge 4.
 Having the AOD on solves this issue and, to me, is worth shaving some hours off battery life.
 Of course, it would be really nice if Fitbit just fixed this oversight across its lineup.

 Finally, we can’t ignore the elephant in the room that is Fitbit’s app library.
 Simply put, the list of apps available on the Fitbit Versa 3 is so short that you can scroll through them all in about 30 seconds.
 There are some basic ones there, such as a calculator, a maps app, and even some games.
-In comparison to other platforms though, the app selection is abysmal.
+In comparison to other platforms, though, the app selection is abysmal.
 If you jump into the Fitbit ecosystem, expect to be missing out on some of the core app experiences of other platforms.

-Fitbit Versa 3 vs Fitbit Sense: Which is the better buy?
+Fitbit Versa 3 vs. Fitbit Sense: Which is the better buy?

 Ignoring minor details, there are only three things the Fitbit Sense offers that the Versa 3 lacks: